Raja CA Under-23s and Academy: Academy

 In September 2022, Raja CA Academy finally opened its doors after a year delay due to the COVID-19 pandemic.
 In addition to the first team facilities, it houses the club's academy structure that offers to its young footballers, in association with the Oasis Complex, accommodation, education and a high-level football development.
 The facilities were built for the first team and the youth teams competing in their respective championships (U17, U19, U21).
 The younger teams are trained in Oasis.
 The academy is equipped with a natural grass pitch, a new generation synthetic turf and four mini-football.
 The sports center has also a gym, a rehabilitation room, a medical center and a restaurant.

 Raja CA's youth teams are generally dominant in their national championships like in the 2014–15 season, when both U17 and U19 teams won th national league.
 Since 2019, the U21 team no longer compete with their peers since their promotion to senior football at the D5 Championship.
 They finished second twice in a row, in 2019-20 and 2020–21 and came close to promotion to D4 under the management of Bouchaib El Moubarki.

 In November 2023, club's president Mohamed Boudrika stated that the Academy, apart from the first teams, host twelve football teams, three futsal teams and three women teams.

+In September 2025, the club reorganized its structure by dividing the youth team into two categories: